 [Footnote: Although their connotations make the words exhibit and inhibit feel like antonyms, they are not.
 (The opposite of the primary meaning of exhibit as a verb would be something like conceal, which is quite different in meaning from inhibit).]

-Also of interest are words that feel as though they ought to be opposites of something, e.g., debauch, delude, denigrate, deracinate, devour, disgruntle, distraught, impudent, impugn, indelible, inept, inert, iniquity, intransigent, inveigh, and nonplussed.
+Also of interest are words that feel as though they ought to be opposites of something, e.g., debauch, delude, denigrate, deracinate, devour, disgruntle, distraught, impudent, impugn, inaugurate, indelible, inept, inert, iniquity, intransigent, inveigh, and nonplussed.
 There are generally good etymological explanations for the existence of such words, but this is not very comforting to those of us who like things to be ordered and tidy.
 In rare cases, "missing" words such as kempt (the opposite of unkempt) have been added to the language; this process is known as backformation.

 (1) Attempting to deduce the meaning of an English word by combining the meanings of its constituent parts is a risky enterprise.
 (That process could easily lead one to conclude that one must become preeminent before one can become eminent).